-When is the Cheapest Time to Fly to Koh Samui?
+When is the cheapest time to fly to Koh Samui?

-It’s best to book your Koh Samui flights three or four months before departure if you’re after low-cost flights and want to secure your desired departure dates.
-If you are more flexible on dates, there are often great deals on last-minute return flights.
-Before booking, make sure to check the 2018 dates for the full moon parties on Koh Phangan as they’re great fun to attend.
+If you're looking for a good deal, it’s best to book your Koh Samui flights at least three or four months before departure.
+Plus, you'll be able to secure your chosen departure dates.
+If you can be flexible on dates for your Thailand holiday, there are often great deals on last-minute flights to Koh Samui.
+Before booking, make sure you check the date of the monthly Full Moon Party on neighbouring island, Koh Phangan, as this could affect the prices.

 Flying to Samui Airport (USM)

-Why Visit Koh Samui?
+Why visit Koh Samui?